paulross/skiplist/README.md

 * No capacity restrictions apart from available memory.
 * Works with any C++ type <T> that has meaningful comparison operators.
+* The C++ SkipList can be compiled as thread safe.
+* The Python SkipList is thread safe.
-* The underlying C++ SkipList is thread safe and has exhaustive internal integrity checks.
+* The SkipList has exhaustive internal integrity checks.
 * The Python SkipLists can be long/float/bytes/object types, the latter can have user defined comparison functions.
 * This implementation is extensively performance tested in C++ and Python, see :ref:`performance-label`